Elahep/Akatore_kelp_epibiota/README.md

 # Akatore_kelp_epibiota
-Comparative phylogeographic analysis of Durvillaea kelps and associated epibiota in Akatore, New Zealand
+Comparative phylogeographic analysis of Durvillaea kelps and associated epibiota in response to the ancinet coastal uplift event in Akatore, southeast New Zealand